benckx/DCGAN-for-psychonauts/README.md

 ## Video Parameters

-* `render_res`: if you use for examples 1280x720 images and you picked 2 for `grid_width` and `grid_height`, by default
+* `render_res`: for example, if you use 1280x720 images and you picked 2 for `grid_width` and `grid_height`, by default
 output frames will be 2560x1440 in a 2x2 grid format.
-But you can also render 4 videos with resolution of 1280x720 by setting `render_res` at `1280x720`.
+But you can also render 4 videos in 1280x720 by setting `render_res` at `1280x720`.
+Frames will be cut before being rendered to videos.
 * `auto_render_period`: allow to render videos before the training is completed, so you can preview the result and save some disk space (as it quickly produces Gb of images).
-For example, if you pick `60`, every time it has produces enough frames to render 1 minute of video (i.e. 3600 in 60 fps), it will be rendered and the training continues in parallel.
+For example, if you pick `60`, every time it has produces enough frames to render 1 minute of video, it will be rendered while the training process continues in parallel.
-The processed video have suffix '_timecut001', so you can merge it later (see script `merge_timecuts.py`)
+    * The resulting video files have suffix '_timecut001.mp4' so they can merged at the end
+    * You can use the script `python3 merge_timecuts.py /home/user/Video/folder-with-timecuts` to do that

 # Dependencies